 Around 11 am I started having regular contractions, but eventually, they died out (as they had been doing for 10 days).

 Feeling somewhat discouraged, I took a nap on the couch after lunch, waking up with a pretty strong contraction, which I honestly didn’t think meant anything.
 I had to use the bathroom one more time, and then I realized the contractions were still coming and there seemed to be a noticeable difference in their intensity.
-My mom and I walked laps in the house (just to be sure they weren’t going to stop again), and I was having to stop walking and concentrate through them.
+My mom and I walked laps in the house (just to be sure they weren’t going to stop again), and I was having to stop walking and concentrate on them.
 After about 45 minutes, with contractions coming every 3-4 minutes, we decided to head to the hospital along with some maternity dresses, diapers, and other essentials.

 - Take castor oil to induce labor in the morning after a good night’s sleep.

 - Take several small doses (1-1.5 tablespoons) of castor oil 3-4 hours apart rather than one big dose.

-- Add to orange juice in a mason jar and shake vigorously.
+- Add orange juice to a mason jar and shake vigorously.

 - Hold your breath or pinch your nose while drinking.